**If you are a leader please go to the "Cabin Leaders" Page to register

 How to register:

 1. Each person attending camp (all adults & children) must complete a registration & health form—click here to download form.
-All adults must complete leader forms - see below.
+All adults must complete leader forms - see "Cabin Leaders" page.

 3. It is your responsibility to find out if your church helps pay for camper fees—not all churches do this.